Vertex Cover Reconfiguration and Beyond

 Therefore, we can obtain a shortest path from $S$ to $T$ through a careful selection of $S'$ and $T'$.
 There are two cases to consider:

-{\bf Case (1)}: $|S| = k$, $|T| = k$, $S$ is non-minimal, and $T$ is non-minimal.
+\subparagraph*{Case (1): } $|S| = k$, $|T| = k$, $S$ is non-minimal and $T$ is non-minimal.
 When both $S$ and $T$ are of size $k$ and are non-minimal, then each must contain at least one removable vertex.
 Hence, by removing such vertices, we can transform $S$ and $T$ into vertex covers $S'$ and $T'$, respectively, of size $k - 1$.
-We let $u$ and $v$ be removable vertices in $S$ and $T$ respectively, and we set $S' = S \setminus \{u\}$ and $T' = T \setminus \{v\}$. \begin{enumerate} \item If $u \in S_R$ and $v \in T_A$, then the length of a shortest reconfiguration sequence from $S'$ to $T'$ will be $|S' \Delta T'| = |S \Delta T| - 2$.
+We let $u$ and $v$ be removable vertices in $S$ and $T$, respectively, and we set $S' = S \setminus \{u\}$ and $T' = T \setminus \{v\}$. \begin{enumerate} \item If $u \in S_R$ and $v \in T_A$, then the length of a shortest reconfiguration sequence from $S'$ to $T'$ will be $|S' \Delta T'| = |S \Delta T| - 2$.
 Therefore, accounting for the two additional removals, the length of a shortest path from $S$ to $T$ will be equal to $|S \Delta T|$.